k0dev/sc-explorer/README.md

 ## This script uses undocumented soundcloud APIs (since you cannot currently ask for an api key).
 Use it at your own risk! (theoretically your soundcloud account might get banned)
 ## NOT FINISHED, UNDER DEVELOPMENT
+- TODO: explain how to get client_id and OAuth properly
 - TODO: possibility to chose a playlist instead of creating a new one everytime (easy, functions already implemented)
 - TODO: debug mode to output more stuff
 - TODO: massive refactor (this code is a prototype, I basically copy-pasted from the jupyther notebook that I was using to test things quickly)